erictt/docker4dev/README.md

         docker volume create --driver local --name mydev_elasticsearch_data
         ```

         * I use external volumes, which make it easier to backup and restore data.
+You can check [NOTE.md#restore-volumes](https://github.com/erictt/docker4dev/blob/master/NOTE.md#restore-volumes) to figure out how to do this.

 ### 3. SET ALL THE HOSTNAME IN HOST MACHINE